sanketgandhi/sanketgandhi.com/content/posts/2019-01-20-Laravel-Queues-Demystified/index.md

 So the question is, where are these jobs stored?
 All we've learned so far is that they're pushed onto this queue, but what is it exactly?

 As mentioned earlier - a queue is just a list of jobs that are waiting to be executed.
-Don't think of queue as anything else by a list of jobs!
+Don't think of queue as anything else but a list of jobs!

 Okay, where is this list stored anyway?
 How do we push the jobs onto the list?
 We use queue drivers!

 ## Queue drivers

 A queue driver is a concrete implementation of `Illuminate\Contracts\Queue\Queue` interface.
-It is responsible for managing the jobs, that is - storing and retrieving the jobs from our queue.
+It is responsible for managing the jobs, that is - storing, retrieving, deleting the jobs from queue.

-There are server drivers that ship with Laravel, and you can create one yourself if that's what you want.
+There are several drivers that ship with Laravel, and you can create one yourself if that's what you want.

 For example - we cans store jobs in the database.
-Laravel even provides `database` driver out of the box~ You only have to do two simple steps:
+Laravel even provides `database` driver out of the box.
+You only have to do two simple steps:

 - Set environment variable `QUEUE_DRIVER` to `database` (or just shove it in .env file)
 - Run the `php artisan queue:table` and `php artisan migrate` from the terminal